George Bull: Further trinitarian works

 Bull's next work, the Judicium Ecclesiae Catholicae (1694), supplements the Defensio.
 Episcopius held that the Nicene fathers did not consider a belief in our Lord's true and proper divinity as an indispensable term of catholic communion; Bull wrote the Judicium to prove that they did.
 His last work on the trinitarian question, entitled Primitiva et Apostolica Traditio, was directed against the opinion of Daniel Zwicker, that Christ's divinity, preexistence, and incarnation were inventions of early heretics.

 Other works

 He wrote also Corruptions of the Church of Rome.
-Robert Nelson, Bull's pupil and biographer, had sent Bossuet a copy of the Judicium.
+Robert Nelson, Bull's pupil and biographer, had sent Jacques-Bénigne Bossuet a copy of the Judicium.
 Bossuet was pleased with this work also, and Bull had congratulations from the clergy of France for defending the divinity of Christ.
 The Corruptions was Bull's reply to Bossuet's wondering aloud why Bull was not a Catholic.
 It reached a fourth edition in 1714, and was translated into Italian.
 A Companion to Candidates for Orders, or the Great Importance of the Priestly Office was published after his death, in 1714.
 His son Robert published his sermons after his death, twenty in number.